-- 1. All motions for substituted service under Rule 106 will be heard by submission without the need of a hearing and must be accompanied by an affidavit that includes the following information: - a.
+- 1. All motions for substituted service under Rule 106 must be accompanied by an affidavit that includes the following information: - a.
 Efforts taken to verify that defendant actually lives or works at the subject address; - b.
 Each attempt at service, with date(s) and time(s).
 Evidence must indicate attempted service within 3 months of filling the motion. - c.
 Identity of persons who were present at the subject address and what was said; and - d.
 A printout of a public record or Public Data.com or similar online database confirming that the person to be served actually resides at the address at which service is being attempted.
 This can also include a statement identifying license plates of cars in the driveway and attaching a printout of license plates registered to the person to be served.
 Statements by neighbors or by people residing in the abode must include the full name of the person and a description.
 The Court requires some assurance that the person resides at that address.